PECOS-packages/PECOS/docs/experimental/decoders.md

 represent:

 ```
-fusion_blossom needs a graphlike model, but this DEM has 113 mechanism(s)
+Invalid configuration: fusion_blossom needs a graphlike model, but this DEM has
-touching three or more detectors.
-Decoding it here would silently ignore them.
+113 mechanism(s) touching three or more detectors.
+Decoding it here would
+silently ignore them.
 ```

 There are two ways forward.
 The production option is a decoder that represents